simonjellvert/nercia_e-commerse/TESTING.md

 ---

 ## Bugs

-Unfortunately due to working on two different computers I'm not able to provide screenshots of the output of the bug, since those are stored locally on the computer I don't have access to when writing and submitting this project.
-Below is al list of bugs and the relevant code.
+Below is a list of bugs and the relevant code.

 1. Setting up real Emails
 When deploying the project to Heroku and testing the real Emails it would throw a "OSError: [Errno 101] Network is unreachable" error.
 This was due to a compatibility issue with the version of python I'm running (version 3.12).
 To fix the issue i added a 'runtime.txt' and the line: ```python-3.9.18```.
 With that the deployed version on Heroku will recognize that as my version of python and the real Email worked.